langsci/catalogEntryTab/README.md

 This plugin adds a tab called "Links" to the Catalog Entry Form to enter additional data.

 1. Links to where softcover and hardcover can be bought.
-2. Data about addtional reviewers including reviewer's name, the review's link, link name, submission data and money code
+2. Data about addtional reviewers including reviewer's name, the review's link, link name, submission data and money quote

 License